 When you stop to consider the matter, looking at the issue from another direction: Lucius has a wife and family.
 From this point of view, the Lestranges are doubly “inconvenient”.

-I really would not bet much on the chances that Lucius was unaware of the fact that with Bellatrix and any hypothetical children of hers solidly out of the running, and fully expecting Sirius Black to die in Azkaban, his own wife and infant son would ultimately become the collateral heirs to whatever remained of the Black fortunes.
+I really would not bet much on the chances that Lucius was unaware of the fact that, now fully expecting Sirius Black to die in Azkaban without issue, with Bellatrix and any hypothetical children of hers solidly out of the running, his own wife and infant son would ultimately become the collateral heirs to whatever remained of the Black fortunes.

 The Blacks are an ancient family, but their name is clearly soon to be extinct, and their line also is dwindling to a close.
 The last living male heir is bunged up in Azkaban, and he won’t be coming home again.
 Among the female heirs, Bellatrix and Narcissa have the strongest claim upon the family’s remaining holdings.